Socotra Caves: Natural Wonders Worth Exploring

 Transportation Options to Socotra Island

 Most travelers start by flying into Yemen's mainland, typically to Sana'a or Mukalla, before connecting to a flight to Socotra's capital, Hadibo.
-However, due to the current situation in Yemen, it's advisable to check the latest travel advisories and consider alternative routes, such as charter flights or tours that include transportation from nearby countries.
+However, due to the current situation in Yemen, it's advisable to check the latest travel advisories and consider alternative routes, such as charter flights or tours that include transportation from nearby countries like the UAE (Abu Dhabi), which offers a direct weekly flight.

 Accommodation Near Major Cave Sites